-Charles Hodge (Bitesize Biographies)
+Charles Hodge (Bitesize Biographies) (Out of Print)

 In 1872 Professor Charles Hodge celebrated fifty years of teaching at Princeton Seminary in New Jersey.
 For a half century, Dr Hodge had trained almost three thousand ministers, missionaries, and professors who had carried the gospel message throughout the United States and many parts of the globe.
 This brief biography helps us see something of Hodge’s life and thought.
 During this period Princeton had been the premier seminary in the country, and no other teacher in America had come even close to instructing this many ministers during his career.